Categories

 1. You’re in this mess because you created it.

 2. You can’t pinch your skin hard enough.
 When it hurts, you’ll surely let go.
-The same thing goes to repayment plans.
-It’s hard to pressure yourself-because you may change the rules when it becomes difficult to follow.
+The same thing goes for repayment plans.
+It’s hard to pressure yourself because you may change the rules when they become difficult to follow.

-3. If your debt is too high and your income is low—you may end up getting a new loan to pay off the high-cost debts.
+3. If your debt is too high and your income is low, you may get a new loan to pay off the high-cost debts.
 That means you’re paying a loan by a new loan while leaving all other debts unpaid.

 Here are some useful tips when choosing between debt consolidation and DIY repayment plan: